 The Corporate Sleeper

-Sleeping Your Way Up The Corporate Ladder.
+Sleeping Your Way Up the Corporate Ladder

+If you’re a driven, ambitious sort who sees yourself headed for loftier heights in the corporate world, you’ll need a sharp pair of elbows.
+You will also need to be consistently on top of your game.
 Meetings, meetings, meetings.
 When does anyone actually work?
 Well, that’s what after hours are for, aren’t they?
 The top-down pressures of growth, competitiveness and delivery can be unrelenting.
 Without proper consideration for downtime and rest, it can also begin to affect your health, not to mention your productivity.

 Sleep is rarely something we actively consider, right?
 It just happens.
 When we’re tired, we get some sleep.
 There is a lot of pressure on corporate executives to excel, even over perform, when chasing down their targets.
 Typically, today’s hybrid worker – commuting into the office as well as working from home – is putting in extra hours that may often be motivated by anxiety rather than objectives.
 There's that niggling feeling that no one's job is safe.
 And you're probably a bread winner.
 If you are sedentary all day in front of a computer, or at meetings, levels of mental pressure and stress can often lead to stiffness in the neck, shoulders and back.
 You might not feel you can spare those extra few hours of sleep each week.